IHTSDO/snomed-database-loader/NEO4J/Readme.md

 **NOTE:** This script is not directly supported by SNOMED International and has not been tested by the SNOMED International team.

-Version 1.2, 2018-04-18,
-    (a) Support python 3 in addition to python 2.7.
-(Tested with python 3.6 and python 2.7).
-    (b) Support --neopw <password> in addition to --neopw64 <base64-password> (deprecated, but still supported).
-    (c) Bug fix -- bug existed in update processing, related to defining relationship differences determination.
-Version 1.1, 2018-04-13, Fix FSN issue in some ObjectConcept nodes -- require that the description have the active='1' attribute value.

 ## For attribution: